pettersand/builder/devlog.md

 ## 02/01-24

 Happy new year!
 Christmas shenanigans, some days off, and focus on courses has stolen my attention from project work.
 Back at it now and will be working more on this going forward.
+    However, the first few days will be spent updating my interactive resume, and gathering screenshots of this projects progress to display as a gallery for recruiters to view.

 ## 15/12-23